asmasonomics/asmasonomics.github.io/courses/2023-06_ENTHUSE_cBioPortal.markdown

 #### A) Sarcoma - multiple hits to the P53 pathway
 <p align="justify">
 <a href="https://tinyurl.com/TP53-cBioPortal-TCGA-Summary">Return to the Cancer Study summary graph.</a><br/><br/>
 On the Cancer Types Summary graph, hover over the Sarcoma bar on the chart and click on <b>Query this study for <i>TP53</i></b>.
-Now focused on this one study ,look at the OncoPrint, Mutations and Comparison/Survival tabs - what do you observe in Sarcoma compared to all cancers from TCGA?<br/>
+Now focused on this one study, look at the OncoPrint, Mutations and Comparison/Survival tabs - what do you observe in Sarcoma compared to all cancers from TCGA?<br/>
 Interestingly, eventhough <i>TP53</i> mutations are very common in Sarcoma, and the mutations are spread across the protein as before, there is no significant difference in survival.<br/><br/>
 In biology, proteins rarely act on their own, instead forming <b>pathways</b> with other proteins and molecules to complete functions.
 Select the <b>Pathways</b> tab.<br/>
 The top pathway is the eponymous P53 pathway, with <i>TP53</i> at the centre promoting (arrow) senescence (ageing) and apoptosis (cell death), and inhibiting (flat arrowhead) growth and proliferation.<br/>